flunka/flunka.github.io/content/posts/getting-familiar-with-nginx.md

 }
 ```
 ### Limiting rate
-To limit rate of http requests you can create zone with `limit_req_zone` directive to set allowed request rate.
+To limit rate of HTTP requests you can create zone with `limit_req_zone` directive to set allowed request rate.
 To `limit_req` directive you can add two optional parameters `burst` and `delay`. `burst` will allow to exceed rate limit, but then all requests will be rejected. `delay` specifies how many packets can be made up front without throttling.
 It can be use in `http`(to verify), `server` and `location` contexts.
 ```
 http {
   limit_req_zone $binary_remote_addr zone=limitbyaddr:10m rate=3r/s;